Get ideas and tips for better organized kitchen cupboards, drawers and more. Simplify your life at home with these clever storage solutions.

 Don’t worry if you’re clueless when it comes to decluttering and organizing.
 Jenn walks you through the whole process step-by-step for any space in your home, whether it’s the garage, bathroom, entryway, kids’ rooms or somewhere else that could use your attention.
 As a result, you’re in good hands.

 For me, the bane of my existence is my office, so I’ll be taking some of her tips to heart while tackling it later this month.
 Just take a look at those drawer organizers!

-What’s your biggest organizing issue?
+Tell me, what’s your biggest organizing issue?
 Do you have too much stuff?
 Is your space too small?
 Something else?
 I’d love to know!